hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_managed_hardware_security_module.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

 * `create` - (Defaults to 30 minutes) Used when creating the Key Vault Managed Hardware Security Module.
-* `update` - (Defaults to 30 minutes) Used when updating the Key Vault Managed Hardware Security Module.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Key Vault Managed Hardware Security Module.
 * `delete` - (Defaults to 30 minutes) Used when deleting the Key Vault Managed Hardware Security Module.